zuhlke/ah-poc-papi-springboot-archetype/src/main/resources/archetype-resources/README.md

   response to the provided static instance of RequestHandler.

 - The RequestHandler is a class which provides the outermost internal layer of your API.
-It interacts with the raw, wild, brutal HttpRequetReceiver, providing an abstraction layer behind which your domain logic can grow and prosper :).
+It interacts with the raw, wild, brutal HttpRequestReceiver, providing an abstraction layer behind which your domain logic can grow and prosper :).
 I recommend that you use this class to extract the appropriate domain-specific data and pass it down to a lower layer of the API for domain-specific processing i.e. "business logic".
 It should then receive data back from the domain-specific layer and interpret it in the technical context